killerswan/pony-tap/README.md

 # A Homebrew Tap for Pony and its dependencies

 ## Usage
-To install an item from this repository, for example LLVM 3.8:
+To install an item from this repository, for example pcre2:
 ```bash
 brew install killerswan/pony/pcre2
 ```

-Formulas available include:
-* libressl
-* pcre2
-* llvm@3.8

 ## Formula update process